-Amanda Teicher creates oil paintings in the realist tradition, focusing on still life.
-She has produced work on commission, she has had three solo exhibits and has participated in many group exhibits, and she sells most of her work.
-Teicher also makes artist's panels at Amanda's Panels.
-Teicher lives in Seattle, and was born in Keene, New Hampshire, in 1969.
+Amanda Skow creates oil paintings in the realist tradition, focusing on landscape and still life.
+She has produced work on commission, she has had three solo exhibits and has participated in many group exhibits.
+Skow lives in Elma, Washington, and was born in Keene, New Hampshire, in 1969.

 My work could be described as quiet, beautiful, and precise.
 I prefer simplicity of composition, clarity of message, and emotional appeal.
 I create art because I admire the skill and beauty evident in realist works of antiquity and modernity, and I strive for that in my work.